abhilak/javascript-compiler/README.md

 # Practical JavaScript Compiler

 ## Issues
-- assignment and declaration don't have the semicolon check rule
+- declaration don't have the semicolon check rule
+- empty statement

 ## Unique Stuff
 - Breaks and continues don't signal errors, but they are silently removed